ROLES & RESPONSIBILITIES

 The implementation of the duty of candour procedure should operate in primary care settings in the same way that it will be implemented across other health and social care providers.
 It will be up to the responsible person (the organisation) to develop and implement processes and systems that support the activation of the procedure and to report on it effectively.
-Discussions are commencing with primary care contractors about ways that the duty of candour procedure could operate as an integral part of existing contractual, legislative and/or reporting arrangements.

 In a GP practice, who is the responsible person?
 Is it the practice manager or the Board?

 GP practices should contact the duty of candour lead at their Board to determine which approach is being taken locally.